 The Arabic Club is a culture organization connected to the Arabic language program at Marquette University.
 It introduces the students to the full range of the Arab World's rich cultural history and heritage, both classical and modern through periodical events and meetings throughout the semester.
 Some of the topics and areas you will be able to explore are Arab cinema, Islamic civilization, food, music and fold dancing.
 Meets through out the semester.
 Open to all Marquette students.

-Dr. Enaya Othman, Facutly Advisor
+Dr. Enaya Othman, Faculty Advisor

 Marquette Chinese language and Charity club is an organization based on Chinese culture and language.
 It’s connected to the Chinese Program at Marquette.
 Our goal is to help students at Marquette come to understand and enjoy learning the Chinese language and culture through numerous events.
 Prior events have been trips to Chinatown Chicago, Chinese Movies, and Dinners at local Chinese restaurants in Milwaukee.

-Ms. Jing Zhai, Faculty advisor
+Ms. Jing Zhai, Faculty Advisor